Objectivco/CGD_EDDSL_Magic/README.md

 ```

 # Changelog
+## Version 0.5.2
+- Fixed bug with setting home url to passed in value.

 ## Version 0.5.1
 - Ok, that deprecated option was a bad idea.
 I'm removing it and instead providing the ability to pass in the URL you want to use for activation with a default to `home_url()`